 Monica is a freelance author and former editor.
 Her favorite things include thoughtful conversation, lavish grace, young adult literature, babies, watching people walk out in their callings, and also cake.
-She’s served with a women’s council in her beloved old church and held leadership positions in her InterVarsity chapter at college.
+She loves to mentor and be mentored.
 In her deepest part of her, she loves Jesus.
 And she loves her family.
 She and her husband commit large parts of their hearts to their four children and to college students and young professionals and together lead a life group and Sunday School.
-But every day, Monica strives to make sure ALL of her heart, soul, mind, and strength are in the hands of Jesus because she just simply needs Him in every way imaginable.
+But every day, Monica strives to make sure ALL of her heart, soul, mind, and strength are in the hands of Jesus because she knows she is prone to wander.
+And she doesn’t want to forget that she just simply needs Jesus in every way imaginable.

 A Picture of What